Texture Connect

 For custom implementations with full control over the flow.
 See our open source examples.

-For testing or manual connections via the Texture Dashboard.
+For testing or manual connections, use the Texture Dashboard and navigate to the Connect section.

 Configuration Fields